Desmic quartic surfaces in arbitrary characteristic: Desmic tetrahedra

 \begin{proposition} Three tetrahedra are desmic if and only if each pair is perspective from any vertex of the third one. \end{proposition}

+\begin{proof} Recall that two tetrahedra are perspective from a plane $\Pi$ (resp. from a point $P$) if there is a bijection between the sets of their faces (resp. vertices) such that $\Pi$ contains four intersection lines of corresponding pairs of faces (resp. the lines joining the corresponding vertices intersect at $P$).

+Two of the three desmic tetrahedra span a pencil with the base set equal to the union of 16 lines.
+They are the intersection lines of $16$ pairs of faces.
+This implies that each face of one of the tetrahedra contains four intersection lines of the other two tetrahedra.
+By definition, each pair of tetrahedra is perspective from each face of the third tetrahedron.
+By Desargues' Theorem, the two tetrahedra are perspective from each vertex of the third tetrahedron (this follows from the proof of Desargues's Theorem \cite[Theorem 2.3.1]{CAG}).
+In fact, since all triples of desmic tetrahedra are projectively equivalent (see Proposition \ref{projequiv}), we can check both perspectivity properties from the coordinates.
+Or, check one property and use the self-duality of the tetrahedra.

-\begin{proof} By Desargues' Theorem, perspectivity from a point is equivalent to the perspectivity from a plane \cite[Theorem 2.3.1]{CAG}.
-The latter means that each face of the third tetrahedron contains the four intersection lines of the faces of the first two tetrahedra.
-Therefore, the tetrahedron contains the base locus of the pencil spanned by the other tetrahedra, and hence, the tetrahedron belongs to the pencil. \end{proof}
+Conversely, the perspectivity of two tetrahedra from each face of the third tetrahedra implies that the third tetrahedron contains the base locus of the pencil spanned by the two tetrahedra.
+Thus, the three tetrahedra are desmic. \end{proof}